Home Nigerian Wedding Photographer (UK)

 Key moments we watch for

-- Large guest counts: we pre-plan the family photo list so elders don’t wait and groups don’t drag.
+• Large guest counts: we pre-plan the family photo structure so elders do not wait and groups stay efficient.

-- Church + reception logistics: we build buffer time so travel doesn’t eat portrait time.
+• Church + reception logistics: we build buffer time so travel does not eat portrait time.

 PLANNING GUIDE